rambon99/Fire-Emblem-Awakening-Randomizer/README.md

 ## Features

 - Recruitment order randomization: Randomize the order in which you get characters!
 Get Nowi as your lord, and have Chrom become a spotpass character!
 The possibilities are limitless!
+- Reverse recruitment option: Instead of just randomizing the order of recruitment, reverse it and start with Priam as your lord, little sister Aversa and Jagen Yen'fay!
 - Class set randomization: Randomize the class set of each character, giving them new starting classes and reclass options!

-## NEW Features!

 - Skill implementation: Previously, each character just used the skills of the character they replaced (So whoever replaced Frederick would get Discipline and Outdoors Fighter).
 Now however, a character's skills are determined by their current class and level!
 - Cutscene and Support swapping: Bored of seeing Chrom and crew in every scene?
 Well, you can now choose to replace the characters in the cutscenes with their appropriate replacements!
-(NOTE: Currently, only the support conversations themselves are swapped.
-The actual supports will depend on mods or base awakening)
-- Reverse recruitment option: Instead of just randomizing the order of recruitment, reverse it and start with Priam as your lord, little sister Aversa and Jagen Yen'fay!
 - UGA Compatibility and general compatibility improvements: I've changed the way the app goes through game data, meaning it should (theoretically) work with every other mod.
-Probably won't work with new characters or if the characters have new FIDs.
+IMPORTANT NOTE: I do not believe this works with Project Thabes, but I have not tested it.
+If the mod includes a lot of changes such as new classes or characters, it is very probable that the randomizer will only partially work or not work at all
 - File randomization: Create an xml file to record how the game was randomized, so that you can randomize it the same way in the future (either to share with friends, or for a new fixed version of the app) or you can change some of the settings and re-randomize the game to your liking!
 - Improved output: Added more info to the output, option to not generate any output at all, as well as new debug output in case you got an error and want to send it to me
 - Other misc bug fixes
 - Nah: Nah :3

+## NEW Features!

+- Stat modification: Adjust the stats of each character depending on their growths, base stats, or randomize them at your leisure!

 ## Requirements
 [Java 18](https://www.oracle.com/java/technologies/javase/jdk18-archive-downloads.html)